EDITOR'S NOTE: The Swnews4u.com Athlete of the Week is a web-only feature that will publish each Thursday throughout the calendar year.

 The Junior Worlds were held in Estonia, formerly part of the Soviet Union, a country in Northern Europe that borders Russia, the Baltic Sea and the Gulf of Finland.

-Nutter, who left Fennimore High School after his sophomore year in 2016 to pursue his dream of becoming an Olympic medalist, is about to begin his sophomore year at Northern Michigan University and his fourth year at the NMU–Olympic Training Site.
+Nutter, who left Fennimore High School after his sophomore year in 2016 to pursue his dream of becoming an Olympic medalist, is about to begin his junior year at Northern Michigan University and his fourth year at the NMU–Olympic Training Site.

 Czarnecki, who finished ninth in the 2017 European Championships, came out quickly, hitting an arm spin for a takedown, then turning Nutter twice with gut wrenches to jump out to a quick a 6–0 lead less than 30 seconds into the match.